 arrange to see a counsellor outside the University ie in private practice (see www.bacp.co.uk for list of counsellors)

-You will also be offered the opportunity to speak with a professional counsellor for a brief pre-appointment consultation, within a maximum of 5 days of registering.
-This is optional.
+After you first make contact with the Counselling Service, there is the opportunity to speak with a professional counsellor for a brief pre-appointment consultation, within a maximum of 5 days.

 a particularly helpful tool was the option of spacing my appointments out (I had 3 sessions over 6 weeks), which really gave me the space I needed to process and understand the issues I was tackling."